SEKOIA-IO/documentation/docs/integrations/log_auditbeat_linux.md

 ## AuditBeat logs

-With AuditBeat it is possible to collect various activities such as the following:
+With AuditBeat it is possible to collect various activities such as:

 - Authentication: From system module, login dataset retreive User logins, logouts, and system boots
 - File monitoring: From audit module, the file metricset sends events when a file is changed (created, updated, or deleted) on disk.
 The events contain file metadata and hashes